ashokramcse/angular-poc/README.md

 4. Enter project name & country and click on Create Project
 5. Click on "Add Firebase to your web app" link
 6. Copy the details from the popup to environment.ts

+## Run Project
+1. Run `npm install`
+2. Run `ng build` to build the project
+3. Copy dist folder to any webserver.
+And restart it.